joedolson/my-calendar/src/readme.txt

 == Changelog ==

+= 3.0.9 =

+* Bug fix: Error thrown if Akismet had previously been configured, then deleted.
+* Bug fix: location type was added to params if category key was set.

 = 3.0.8 =

 * Bug fix: need to allow <a> elements in mc_strip_tags so calendar linkscan point to non-calendar URLs